hww/XiKeyboard/README.md

 If you need more than _XiDebugMenu_ but less than _XiKeyboard_ then consider to use the advanced version [extDebug](https://github.com/Iam1337/extDebug).
 It has much ballanced number of features and I believe you will have a professional support from autor [Iam1337](https://github.com/Iam1337).

 ## Usage

+You can only use the system as InputManager or as DebugMenu.

+### Usage as the input manager

 The example below shows how the API can be used to define key sequences.
 Each key press will print current buffer to log.
 And in case of two sequences will be printed "Pressed Sequence: N" text (where N is 1 or 2)

 ```C#